 What important lesson have you learned through your work?

 “I thought I was fairly open-minded in life, but when I started this I caught myself being quite judgmental.
-At the start I wondered how to relate to this professional group, while I always thought I could easily step on everyone and approach everyone equally.
+At the start I wondered how to relate to this professional group, while I always thought I could easily approach everyone and approach them equally.
 By spending the last 3.5 years working intensively with sex workers, I have started to see things differently.
 More generously.”

 Want to know more about the prostitution policies of municipalities?
 Please contact Rodney Haan of the Centre for Crime Prevention and Safety, by telephone: 06 51 93 06 31, or e-mail: firstname.lastname@example.org.
 Or consult the web dossier on prostitution policy on the website of the CCV.